-The misdemeanor cases are complaints or information alleging commission of a misdemeanor offense.
-This includes cases originally filed in either the circuit or associate division of the circuit court.
+The misdemeanor cases below are complaints or information alleging commission of a misdemeanor offense.
 Associate circuit judges in the 13th Circuit started hear jury trials for misdemeanor cases as of 2018.
 Non-traffic infractions and conservation/watercraft offenses are included in the misdemeanor count.